mvolkmann/blog/src/rust.md

 println!("{:?}", REBECCA_PURPLE); // RGB(102, 51, 153)
 ```

-Structs cannot inherit from (extend) other structs,
-but they can nest other structs (composition).

 The `impl` keyword can be used multiple times on the same struct.
-Typically it's best to define all the methods of a struct in one place.
+However, usually all the non-trait methods of a struct
+are defined in one `impl` block.
-The following example shows using `impl` in three places
+The following example shows using three `impl` blocks
 to define methods on the same struct.

-`geometry.rs`
+File `geometry.rs`

 ```rust
 #[derive(Debug)]